Diamantina National Park – discover endless river channels

 4WD driving

-Warracoota Circuit Drive – self-guided 90 km circuit drive going through sand dunes, claypans, Gibber plains, grasslands, passing Little Lake Constance, and Warracoota Waterhole.
-Allow 5 hours.
+The Warracoota Circuit Drive is a self-guided 90 km circuit drive that takes you through dunes, claypans, gibber plains, and grasslands, passing Little Lake Constance, and Warracoota Waterhole.
+This scenic drive takes around 5 hours, and there is an excellent resource map with all passing points available on the Central West Queensland National Parks brochure.

 Canoeing and kayaking